Candidiasis: Localized infection

 Mouth and throat candidiasis are treated with antifungal medication.
-Oral candidiasis usually responds to topical treatments; otherwise, systemic antifungal medication may be needed for oral infections.
+Oral candidiasis usually responds to topical treatments; otherwise, systemic antifungal medication may be indicated for oral infections.
 Candidal skin infections in the skin folds (candidal intertrigo) typically respond well to topical antifungal treatments (e.g., nystatin or miconazole).
-For breastfeeding mothers topical miconazole is the most effective treatment for treating candidiasis on the breasts.
+For breastfeeding mothers, topical miconazole is the most effective treatment for treating candidiasis on the breasts.
 Gentian violet can be used for thrush in breastfeeding babies.
 Systemic treatment with antifungals by mouth is reserved for severe cases or if treatment with topical therapy is unsuccessful.
-Candida esophagitis may be treated orally or intravenously; for severe or azole-resistant esophageal candidiasis, treatment with amphotericin B may be necessary.
+Candida esophagitis may be treated orally or intravenously.
+For severe or azole-resistant esophageal candidiasis, treatment with amphotericin B may be necessary.

 Vaginal yeast infections are typically treated with topical antifungal agents.
 Penile yeast infections are also treated with antifungal agents, but while an internal treatment may be used (such as a pessary) for vaginal yeast infections, only external treatments – such as a cream – can be recommended for penile treatment.
 A one-time dose of fluconazole by mouth is 90% effective in treating a vaginal yeast infection.
 For severe nonrecurring cases, several doses of fluconazole is recommended.
 Local treatment may include vaginal suppositories or medicated douches.
 Other types of yeast infections require different dosing.
 C. albicans can develop resistance to fluconazole, this being more of an issue in those with HIV/AIDS who are often treated with multiple courses of fluconazole for recurrent oral infections.

 For vaginal yeast infection in pregnancy, topical imidazole or triazole antifungals are considered the therapy of choice owing to available safety data.
 Systemic absorption of these topical formulations is minimal, posing little risk of transplacental transfer.
 In vaginal yeast infection in pregnancy, treatment with topical azole antifungals is recommended for seven days instead of a shorter duration.

-For vaginal yeast infections, many complementary treatments are proposed, however a number have side effects.
+For vaginal yeast infections, many complementary treatments are proposed; however, several have side effects.
 No benefit from probiotics has been found for active infections.

-Blood infection
+Blood-borne infection

-Treatment typically consists of oral or intravenous antifungal medications.
-In candidal infections of the blood, intravenous fluconazole or an echinocandin such as caspofungin may be used.
+Candidemia occurs when any Candida species infects the blood.
+Its treatment typically consists of oral or intravenous antifungal medications.
+Examples include intravenous fluconazole or an echinocandin such as caspofungin may be used.
 Amphotericin B is another option.

 Prognosis

+In hospitalized patients who develop candidemia, age is an important prognostic factor.
+Mortality following candidemia is 50% in patients aged ≥75 years and 24% in patients aged <75 years.

 Among individuals being treated in intensive care units, the mortality rate is about 30–50% when systemic candidiasis develops.